-The ARB was designed for either single operator-pilot aircraft or for larger aircraft with both navigator and pilot.
+The ARB was designed for either single-seater (pilot only) or two-seater aircraft (pilot and radio op) but could also be found in larger aircraft with a crew that included radio op/navigator, pilot and co-pilot.
 Modes of reception were CW, MCW and Voice with the options of AVC or MVC (Manual gain control.)
 When in "AVC," the Volume control operated as an AF gain control with RF/IF sensitivity controlled by the AVC line.
 When in "MVC," the Volume control operated as a RF/IF gain control with the audio gain set to maximum.
 Selectivity options when in AVC were either Sharp or Broad.
-The "Broad" position was intended to ease tuning in the 1600kc up to 9.05mc range where signals tended to be more difficult to "tune in" due to the wide span of frequency coverage in each of the two bands (additionally, the remote receiver tuning head was particularly difficult to "fine tune" due to flexing of the cable drive which resulted in significant "backlash.")
+The "Broad" position was intended to ease tuning in the 1600kc up to 9.05mc range where signals tended to be more difficult to "tune in" due to the wide span of frequency coverage in each of the two bands (additionally, the remote receiver tuning head was particularly difficult to "fine tune" due to flexing of the cable drive which resulted in significant "backlash" if not installed correctly.)

 The initial ARB receivers are pre-WWII and were used for Communications and for Homing DF.
 For DF, the aircraft had to be equipped with a rotatable, non-center-tapped, loop antenna that could be connected to the ARB receiver terminals marked L1 and L2 (L2 is chassis ground.)
 When connected in this way, the loop would be operational only on the two lower frequency bands only (195kc to 1600kc.)
 This type of loop antenna would have a bi-directional "figure-8" pattern and was generally set "athwartship" and the airplane steered towards the minimum signal response (homing.)
 The two other antenna terminals are marked AT and AF.
 AT indicated a "Trailing Antenna" which was normally installed in larger aircraft and consisted of a clad stranded steel cable with flight weight that could be reeled out to about 200 feet behind the aircraft when in flight.
 AF indicated "Fixed Antenna" which was a smaller antenna consisting of an off-center fed wire between the cockpit and the tail of the airplane or it could be a short vertical installed on larger aircraft (usually 4 to 5 feet tall maximum.)